npezza93/redi_search/README.md

 This will automatically add `User.search` and `User.spellcheck` methods which behave the same as if you called them on an `Index` instance.
-You can also use `User.redi_search_index` to get the `RediSearch::Index` instance.

-`User.reindex` is also added and behaves similarly to `RediSearch::Index#reindex`.
+`User.reindex(only: [], **options)` is also added and behaves similarly to `RediSearch::Index#reindex`.
 Some of the differences include:
-  - By default does an upsert for all documents added.
+  - By default does an upsert for all documents added using the option `replace: { partial: true }`.
   - `Document`s do not to be passed as the first parameter.
 The `search_import` scope is automatically called and all the records are converted to `Document`s.
   - Accepts an optional `only` parameter where you can specify a limited number of fields to update.
-Useful if you alter the schema and only need to update that fields values in the index.
+Useful if you alter the schema and only need to index a particular field.

 The `redi_search` class method also takes an optional `serializer` argument